taimax13/github_exercises/02_branching_basics.md

 While on your `revised-definitions` branch, in your gitHubCommands.js file, add definitions to to each variable inside the quotation marks.
 Stage, commit, and push your changes to `revised-definitions`.

-Checkout the `master` branch.
+Checkout the `main` branch.

 In your gitHubCommands.js file, assuming you don't already have the exact definition, change the definition for `gitRemote` to `const gitRemote = "manage remote git (GitHub)";`.
 When you try to save your file in VS Code, VS Code may give you an error message saying you have a conflict between files.
 Fix the conflict.
 Then merge `revised-definitions` to `master`.
 Then, stage, commit, and push to `master`.

-If you don't see an error from VS Code when trying to save, go ahead and merge `revised-definitions` to `master`.
+If you don't see an error from VS Code when trying to save, go ahead and merge `revised-definitions` to `main`.
 If you still don't see a merge conflict.
-Stage and commit your changes to `master` and then merge `revised-definitions` to `master`.
+Stage and commit your changes to `main` and then merge `revised-definitions` to `main`.
 At some point along the way, you should see a merge conflict.
 It's when two branches have changes that are inconsistent with one another.
 You need to choose which change should be accepted.
-After resolving conflicts, merg your `revised-definitions` branch into `master`.
-Then you should stage, commit, and push your `master` branch.
+After resolving conflicts, merge your `revised-definitions` branch into `main`.
+Then you should stage, commit, and push your `main` branch.

+## How to use branching to collaborate

+Here is a good tutorial on [how to use branching to collaborate](https://youtu.be/MnUd31TvBoU) in Git and Github.